balfieri/cordic/README.md

 </p>

 <p>
-Currently, fixed-point numbers (no exponents) naturally support denorms (they are all denorms), but have no way to indicate a value outside their allowed range.
+Currently, fixed-point numbers naturally support denorms (i.e., they are all denorms), but have no way to indicate a value outside their allowed range.
 We will add an option to mark a number as +Infinity, -Infinity, or NaN.
 We will add an alternative option to gracefully flush large numbers to +/- "max value" and NaNs to zero.